Canon 1D vs Nikon D3100

 Feature comparison: Canon 1D vs Nikon D3100

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The 1D and the D3100 are similar in the sense that both have an optical viewfinder.
 The latter is useful for getting a clear image for framing even in brightly lit environments.
+The viewfinder in the 1D offers a wider field of view (100%) than the one in the D3100 (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the 1D has a higher magnification (0.55x vs 0.53x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 1D and Nikon D3100 along with similar information for a selection of comparators.

 |Canon 1D»||optical||Y||2.0||120||fixed||n||16000||8.0||n||n||Canon 1D|